A-AbdAlrazeq/Group_Project/README.md

 ## Tech Stack
 -----
 This project was built using Django framework, and uses the following technologies:
-- Client: HTML, CSS, Javascript, Bootstrap, Jquery
+- Client: HTML, CSS, Javascript, Bootstrap, Jquery, AJAX
 - Server: Django
 ## Tools
 -----